ApusDT/Portfolio/README.md

 <p> Master's Degree in Big Data</p>

 <p>This portfolio shows all projects I am and I've been working on since I started the master's degree. </p>
-<p> A collection from the simplest to more complex analysis and tools, including NLP and the use of Keras, ScikitLearn, Oandas, Numpy, etc.<p>
+<p> A collection from the simplest to more complex analysis and tools, including NLP and the use of Keras, ScikitLearn, Pandas, Numpy, etc.<p>

 <ul>